Ulises Dávila: Wellington Phoenix

 In July 2019, Dávila signed with A-League side Wellington Phoenix on a two-year deal.
-Dávila secured a 4th goal in 6 starts with a goal from outside the box against Brisbane Roar on 23 November 2019.
+Dávila secured a fourth goal in six starts with a goal from outside the box against Brisbane Roar on 23 November 2019.
 The goal proved vital in their 2–1 victory, Wellington's first win of the 2019–20 A-League season.
-Dávila helped the Phoenix to its best ever regular season finish, ending in 3rd place for the League, before the team lost 0–1 to Perth Glory FC in their first game of the elimination finals.
+Dávila helped the Phoenix to its best ever regular season finish, ending in third place for the League, before the team lost 0–1 to Perth Glory FC in their first game of the elimination finals.
 Dávila finished the season with 12 goals and five assists, winning the Johnny Warren Medal along with Miloš Ninković.

 Macarthur FC

-On 17 May it was announced that Davila had signed a three-year deal to join Macarthur FC for the 2021–22 season.
+On 17 May it was announced that Dávila had signed a three-year deal to join Macarthur FC for the 2021–22 season.
 On 6 November 2021, Dávila was announced as the captain for the 2021–22 A-League Men season.
+On 24 June 2024, the club announced that they agreed a mutual termination of contract with Dávila.
+At the same time, Dávila was arrested for allegedly being involved in spot-fixing.